-Each conversation that you have with yourself reinforces in your mind who you are and what you are capable of and, most critically, builds or demolishes your self-esteem and self-worth.
+Each conversation that you have with yourself reinforces in your mind who you are; what you are capable of.
+And, most critically, builds or demolishes your self-esteem and self-worth.
 So, what?

-As we are doing this, we are recording the event like it is happening again.
-And, as we dwell on the negative this builds a belief of 'how we are' in that situation.
-(I bet you've heard yourself say, "Yeah, I can't help that, it's just how I am!")
+As you are doing this, you are recording the event like it is happening again.
+As you dwell on the negative, this builds a belief of 'how I am' in that situation.
+I bet you've heard yourself say, "Yeah, I can't help that, it's just how I am!"

-If we paint a clear enough picture, fill it with emotion then we end up with reality If we paint a clear enough picture, fill it with emotion then we end up with reality.
-That's a formula for you:
+If you paint a clear enough picture, fill it with emotion, then you end up with reality.

 Vivid Picture + Intense Emotion = Reality

 When your performance/results are less than you would like, set yourself up for future success by changing the conversation in your mind about that event.

 Don't focus on your limitations or dwell on your fears.
 Put your energy on focusing on what you want and who you want to be.

 When you've made a mistake and your performance is less than you desire, your next critical step is to address the issue in a 'charge neutral' way.
 Get rid of the judging, critical voice in your head.
 That voice doesn't serve you or help you improve.

 Instead calmly state/write out the facts of what you got wrong then turn your attention to what you are going to do differently next time.
 This simple technique is guaranteed to improve your personal power and performance enormously.